9 Common Website Design Features That Hurt Conversions

 Everything links back to your business why.

-• Why your business is important in the market
+- Why your business is essential in the market

-All of these questions should come back to the same answer – your WHY.
+All these questions should come back to the same answer – your WHY.

 Keeping your why front of mind helps create appealing, honest and driven website content that will connect to your audience on an emotional level.
 This is what is going to motivate them to convert from leads to loyal and lasting customers.

-Your website content should clearly and concisely communicate your why to give visitors a real reason to make a purchase.
+Your website content should clearly and concisely communicate your why to give visitors a real reason to purchase.

 This will naturally set you apart from your competitors and offer a personalised point of difference buyers will latch onto and see real value in.